 Our consultation process is no obligation and will only take a few minutes to complete.
 The information you provide is used by our UK doctors only, to make sure this treatment is safe to prescribe.
 Please be aware that certain strains of the gonorrhoea infection have become resistant to some antibiotics.
 Therefore the recommended best treatment for gonorrhoea is by injection of antibiotics at your local GUM (sexual health) clinic.

-1314 Satisfied healthexpress customers have written a review on Feefo
+1596 Satisfied healthexpress patients have written a review on Feefo

 Next working day for London postcodes